shootermv/mesi-react/README.md

-# client for MESI project
+# Client for MESI project

 ## Rewrited With React & Redux
 Mesi project is sort of project management tool (kind of my implementation of kanban board) [Here](https://github.com/shootermv/mesi) is link to old version of mesi project

-## link to server project
+## Server
-[link](https://github.com/shootermv/node-mongo-registration-login-api) to Server part of the project
+Server is bult with Nodejs Express framework + MongoDB [link](https://github.com/shootermv/node-mongo-registration-login-api) to Server part of the project

 ## Based On